ivadomed/model-spinal-rootlets/README.md

 # Automatic Segmentation of Spinal Nerve Rootlets

 This repository contains the code for deep learning-based segmentation of the spinal nerve rootlets.
 The code is based on the [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet).

 ## Model Overview

-The model was trained on T2-weighted images and provides level-specific segmentation of the dorsal spinal nerve rootlets.
+The model was trained on T2-weighted images and provides semantic (i.e., level-specific) segmentation of the dorsal spinal nerve rootlets.

 ![sub-amu01](https://github.com/ivadomed/model-spinal-rootlets/assets/39456460/05a4b366-89e4-4986-a0f3-3c568517bbd0)